Friday, May 7, 2010

 The ancient version of penguins did get this big, apparently.

-The botanic gardens arond the museum were beautiful with stately palm trees.
+The botanic gardens arond the museum were beautiful with stately palm tree

 View of Rangitoto, the dormant volcano we had climbed, from Mission Beach.